ncomeau/jenkins/README.md

 Testing jenkins-server

   - docker.sock mounted as volume so jenkins server can also run docker
   - Add cbctl to app folder (or to your /var/jenkins/) before building to copy to jenkins server.
-After jenkins is running remember to update cbctl creds.
+After jenkins is running remember to update cbctl creds

 **Setup**